andreafrancia/trash-cli/README.rst

 Can I alias `rm` to `trash-put`?
 --------------------------------

 You can but you shouldn't.
-In the early days I thought it was good idea do that but now I changed my mind.
+In the early days I thought it was a good idea do that but now I changed my mind.

 The interface of `trash-put` seems to be compatible with `rm` it has a